codeguy/php-the-right-way/_includes/welcome.md

 ## Disclaimer

-It is important to understand _there is no canonical way to use PHP_.
-That's the beauty of it.
-This website introduces new PHP developers to best practices, available options, and good information.
+_There is no canonical way to use PHP_.
+However, this website is a humble display of some of the best practices, available options, and good information.
+It aims to introduce new PHP developers and to rethink seasoned pros with fresh ideas.

 This is a living document and will continue to be updated with more helpful information and examples as they become available.